CalyGit/Telco-customer-churn/README.md

 ## Questions

-1.What are the significant factors that influence customer churn?
+1.What are the key indicators of customer churn in this dataset?

-2.Can we accurately predict customer churn based on available customer data?
+2.Is there any correlation between the type of internet service provider and customer churn?

-3.How can we use the identified indicators to develop effective retention strategies?
+3.What is the relationship between contract terms and customer churn?

-4.Which customer segments are more likely to churn?
+4.Which payment method is associated with higher customer churn?

 5.How can the organization leverage payment methods, contract terms, and billing preferences to reduce churn?